 An Azure Blob Data Breach

 Just a few days ago, the British Council experienced a high-magnitude Microsoft Azure blob data breach compromising hundreds of thousands of student files.
-These files contained personal student information like names, emails, enrolment details, as well as their login credentials, and were ultimately exposed publicly online.
-The culprit, an unsecured blob repository.
+These files contained personal student information like names, emails, and enrolment details, and their login credentials, and were ultimately exposed publicly online.
+The culprit an unsecured blob repository.

 It was a cybersecurity firm, Clairo, that discovered the data breach.
 Afterward, the British Council acted immediately to remediate the situation.
 It is unknown just how long this information was publicly exposed – a concerning reality.